• Facebook

 Important

-Once implemented, deploy this class on NCache by referring to Deploy Providers in Administrator’s Guide.
+Once implemented, deploy this class on NCache by referring to Deploy Providers in the Administrator’s Guide.

 Prerequisites